SCLW/Circuitry-Based-Sound/readme.md

 Most CMOS chips have 14 or 16 pins.
 With only few exceptions (e.g., CD4049UB and CD4050B), the bottom-left pin is typically connected to ground (GND or Vss), while the top-right pin (the last pin) is connected to the positive supply voltage (VDD).

+### Practical Breadboarding Tips

+- **Use a color code for wires** – Standardizing wire colors (e.g., red for power, black for ground, other colors for signals) helps with readability and troubleshooting.
+- **Document your work** – Take notes and photos of your circuit at different stages to keep track of progress and troubleshoot issues later.
+- **Update your schematic** when modifying a circuit—redraw it and clearly mark any changes.
+- **Refer to datasheets** – Always check component pinouts and electrical characteristics online before connecting parts to ensure proper functionality.
+- **Keep your workspace organized** – Remove unused cables and sort components properly to avoid mistakes and make debugging easier.

 # Electronic Components

 The following is a list of CMOS chips and other integrated circuits used for sound creation and processing.
 This list will be continuously expanded throughout the seminar.
 Each chip’s primary applications are outlined, along with a brief explanation.
 Pinouts, functional diagrams, truth tables, and basic example circuits are also provided.
 However, these examples do not represent a comprehensive guide.
 The main objective is to explore variations, modifications, and new creative combinations for experimental sound and music.
 For detailed specifications, please refer to the manufacturer’s datasheet.